-(a) Allow for activation of streetscapes along Princes Highway and Railway Parade North.
+A. Allow for activation of streetscapes along Princes Highway and Railway Parade North.

-- 1. Development is to provide for activation of the ground floor for frontages with neighbourhood shops and home offices along the Princes Highway and Railway Parade North. - 2.
-Ground floor apartments are not permitted on the Princes Highway and are discouraged along Railway Parade.
+- (i) Development is to provide for activation of the ground floor for frontages with neighbourhood shops and home offices along the Princes Highway and Railway Parade North. - (ii) Ground floor apartments are not permitted on the Princes Highway and are discouraged along Railway Parade.